 • Social events and summer programs

-• Communications of interest from the City of Waterloo or other groups.
+• Communications of interest from the City of Waterloo and other groups.

 • Mary Johnston, Public (JK-6),